Deimante/HashtagStreamDK/README.md

 The "sparkStreaming" notebook contains the client application which consumes the stream of tweets from the socket, saves the tweets in Parquet files, and visualizes live the 10 most popular hashtags from these tweets.

+### 2.1 Start the stream

-After initial set-up steps, the following bit of code configures the stream.
+After the initial set-up, the following bit of code configures the stream.
 Note that the TextSocketSource doesn't provide any integrated parsing options, so I can't apply a schema on the data at this stage, but I am adding a timestamp for when the tweet arrived:

 ```python
 tweet_df = sc \